UK-MAC/WMTools/README.md

   This option enables automated post processing at the end of execution.
 This uses all the available processes of the job to post process all of the trace files, to provide instantanious memory consumption HWM data.

+* --WMTOOLSPOSTPROCESSGRAPH

+  This option enables automated post processing at the end of execution, in addition generate graph scripts for each trace (again done in parallel).

+* --WMTOOLSPOSTPROCESSFUNCTIONS

+  This option enables automated post processing at the end of execution, in addition generate function breakdown lists for each trace (again done in parallel).

 ## Output ##

 WMTrace outputs a trace file per process in a uniquely named folder per run.

 `WMTrace0001`

-File names ahve the extension .z to indicate they are zlib compressed files.
+File names have the extension .z to indicate they are zlib compressed files.

 `WMTrace0001/trace-0.z`

+Graph files have the extension .graph, and are bash scripts which generate gnuplot graphs of memory consumption, when executed.

+`WMTrace0001/trace-0.graph`

+Functions files have the extension .functions, and are text files with ordered memory consumption lists grouped by function site, and ordered my size.

+`WMTrace0001/trace-0.functions`

 # WMAnalysis #

-WMAnalysis has server different modes of operation.
+WMAnalysis has several different modes of operation.
 As a serial application it can be used to replay a single trace file for memory consumption statistics.

 To analyse a specific trace file: